I want to help my mother make money because our family lives in poverty.”Nimu, 15 years old

 - Running public awareness campaigns on the prevention of child exploitation and services available for victims of forced labour.

-With your support, there is huge potential for Safe Child Thailand to become a catalyst for change in the region.
-We hope that with your generosity, our partners on the ground will be able to deliver world-class services for the prevention of child exploitation and the rehabilitation of those who have already been victimised.
+With your support, there is huge potential for Safe Child Thailand to become a catalyst for change.
+With your generosity, our partners on the ground can deliver world-class services for the prevention of child exploitation and the rehabilitation of those who have already been victimised.